Fool for Love (2010 film): Depiction of Sexual Orientation

-In their review for Thanh Nien, Thuy Linh commended Thai Hoa for portraying his gay character as motivated by love as much as the other characters.
-Nguyen Tan Hoang for Korientation saw the character of Hoi as part of a burgeoning trope, in which Vietnamese cinema depicted gay characters as "affluent, cosmopolitan, and modern, these characters’ bóng eroticism is painted as contagious, addictive, and morally corrupt."
+In their review for Thanh Niên, Thuy Linh commended Thái Hòa for portraying his gay character as motivated by love as much as the other characters.
+Nguyễn Tấn Hoàng for Korientation saw the character of Hoi as part of a burgeoning trope, in which Vietnamese cinema depicted gay characters as "affluent, cosmopolitan, and modern, these characters’ bóng eroticism is painted as contagious, addictive, and morally corrupt."
 Lee Ngo for DVAN asked "Is Thai Hoa’s Hoi an offensive caricature of subjectivity, or is he simply a character who should be lauded for his courageous self-expression?"

-In Nguyen Tan Hoang's 2018 article "Fooled by Love: Việt Kiều Intimacy in Charlie Nguyen’s Để Mai Tính(2010), they argue that the depiction of Hoi as queer and as an Overseas Vietnamese is inextricably linked in the character's portrayal.
+In Nguyễn Tấn Hòang's 2018 article "Fooled by Love: Việt Kiều Intimacy in Charlie Nguyen's Để Mai Tính (2010), they argue that the depiction of Hoi as queer and as an Overseas Vietnamese is inextricably linked in the character's portrayal.